Apr 16, 2025

 The truth of the matter is, God is crazy in love with me just as I am, NOT BECAUSE OF WHAT I AM, BUT BECAUSE OF WHO HE IS.

 So I changed the words on the bookmark to read: I DID mean to.
 Really.
+I'm a dirty rotten rascal.
 But can you find it in your heart to forgive me anyway?"

 Apr 2, 2025